Proper preparation, the right tools, and slow careful strokes ensure a smooth, irritation-free shave down there with an electric razor.

 | Adjustable Speed Settings | Makes it possible to slow down blade speed on particularly sensitive spots. | Lowers chances of irritation by customizing intensity based on comfort level. |

-| Sensitive Skin Blades/Materials | Titanium-coated hypoallergenic foils reduce allergic reactions & blade corrosion over time. | Makes grooming safer & more comfortable for delicate pubic area epidermis prone to rashes/burns. |
+| Sensitive Skin Blades/Materials | Hypoallergenic foils or guards may reduce irritation for people with reactive skin. | Makes grooming safer & more comfortable for delicate pubic area skin prone to rashes or burns. |

 Pain Management Tips During Shaving Down There With Electric Razor